42nd Preston Mountain Classic

-The Preston Mountain Classic is an annual handicap road cycling race which is held around the last weekend of June and is an integral event on the Cycling Victoria calendar.
-Traditionally the event has attracted elite riders from across the state and country and has come to be known as the baby sister to the prestigious Melbourne to Warrnambool and Melbourne to Ballarat handicap events, Victoria’s equivalent to the one day classic races throughout Europe.
+The Preston Mountain Classic is an annual handicap road cycling race An integral event on the Cycling Victoria calendar, it has traditionally attracted elite riders from across the state and country and has come to be known as the baby sister to the prestigious Melbourne to Warrnambool and Melbourne to Ballarat handicap events, Victoria’s equivalent to the one day classic races throughout Europe.

 The Preston Mountain Classic was first run in 1976 as a handicap event for Amateur Riders only (at the time cycling had two segments Amateurs and Professionals –or Pros).
 In 1983 the event became a Pro-Am Handicap and then throughout 1984 to 1987 it became a “Mass Start Event” (or scratch race) for the cream of Amateur and Pro riders with invitations sent to the top 60 riders of the time.
 1988 saw the event revert back to a handicap for Senior Amateur riders only and remained so until 1993 when both Amateurs and Pros came under the same code.
 The event held this structure until 2004 when a second race was incorporated for Masters Men and Women, with the Seniors race now being available to Elite and Under 19 men only.
 The final change to the race occurred in 2012 when women entries demanded a separate race of their own, so in its current format the Preston Mountain Classic Handicap cycle race caters for 3 separate events held on the day.

 Recently the Preston Mountain Classic has met its capacity of riders permitted to participate in the event 250 overall, and historically the event attracts around 230 – 250 riders.

 Prize money is paid to the winners, place getters (Elite men and under 19 down to 5th place) and fastest times.